samsaid/CSE412-Airline-Tickets/README.md

         - [3.1.2.
 Push Changes to Heroku Application](#push-changes-to-heroku-application)

 ## About the Project
 Airline Tickets is supported on Linux, macOS, and Windows.
+This application

 ### ER Diagram
-Database Entity-Relationshp Diagram
+Database Entity-Relationship Diagram
 ![System Overview](/images/er-diagram.png)

 ### System Architechture